Selecting an instrument

 Steinway (West Commerce Township)

 Many piano technicians specialize in rebuilding instruments, and often know where to find good values.
-If you are planning on purchasing a high end instrument, it’s a good idea to have a teacher look at it and give an informal opinion, and hire a technician to do an appraisal.
+If you are planning on purchasing a high end instrument, it’s a good idea to have a teacher or technician look at it and give an informal opinion, or hire a technician to do a formal appraisal.